-Attendance for students will be taken daily and evaluated every two (2) weeks by the Education Office
+Attendance for students will be taken daily and evaluated every two (2) weeks by the Education Office.

-Qualitative and quantitative standards for students will be evaluated every 30 days and at the end of each 16 week or 12 week term by the Education Office.
+Qualitative and quantitative standards for students will be evaluated every 30 days and at the end of each term by the Education Office.